EladArmoni/Tic-Tac-Toe/README.md

 ### Solution

 The project is built using React, utilizing JavaScript, CSS, and HTML.
-The code includes components that enable the full functionality of the game, including move recognition and win detection.
+The code includes components that enable the full functionality of the game, including move recognition, win detection, and the implementation of bombs and random squares.

 ### Installation